 Such a policy would mainstream Medicaid beneficiaries into the same competitive private health insurance coverage that is available to their fellow citizens.
 This would mean that they would have access to the same doctors and networks of medical professionals that most Americans enjoy through the private sector.
 Unlike at present, then, when many Medicaid beneficiaries cannot find a doctor to care for them, these individuals could secure superior medical care, especially primary care.

 The Medicaid status quo is not effectively serving the health care needs of the disabled, elderly, children, and pregnant women in poverty.
-Policymakers should ignore hyperbolic political rhetoric claiming that conscientious reforms to secure and improve the safety net for Medicaid’s core populations and to provide better options for coverage and care to others will result in a situation in which “thousands will die.”
-Obamacare expanded the poorly performing Medicaid and claimed success for doing so.
-These new recipients can fare better under a new system that broadens their access to quality care.
-A Medicaid premium support program can accomplish that worthy end.
+Hyperbolic political rhetoric has claimed that the conscientious reforms attempted in 2017 to secure and improve the safety net for Medicaid’s core populations and to provide better options for coverage and care to others would result in a situation in which “thousands will die.”
+However, Obamacare expanded the poorly performing Medicaid and claimed success for doing so.
+These new recipients can fare better under a new system that broadens their access to quality care while relieving the burden on Medicaid.

 —John O’Shea, MD, is Senior Fellow in Health Policy in the Center for Health Policy Studies, of the Institute for Family, Community, and Opportunity, at The Heritage Foundation, and Robert E. Moffit, PhD, is a Senior Fellow in the Center for Health Policy Studies.